This class W7 locomotive was built by Peckett & Sons in 1941 for the Ministry of Supply and was deployed at the Swynnerton Royal Ordnance factory.

 The locomotive was sold by BNFL to the Middleton Railway in 1972 and was in use there for eighteen years.

-At the Middleton Railway the locomotive was given the name John Blenkinsop after the an English mining engineer and an inventor of steam locomotives, who designed the first practical railway locomotive.
+At the Middleton Railway the locomotive was given the name John Blenkinsop in 1981 after the an English mining engineer and an inventor of steam locomotives, who designed the first practical railway locomotive.
 Amongst other things he managed the Middleton Collieries in the 1820s.

 The locomotive has been out of use since 1990 and is currently on loan to the Ribble Steam Railway which is based just a few miles away from Salwick.
 At The Ribble Steam Railway it joined the two diesel locomotives based at Salwick – Mighty Atom and Sparky.